 “It’s such a pleasure for me to come back to RISD.
 I don’t do it enough,” said David Macaulay BArch 69, speaking to a crowd of students and other admirers in the RISD Auditorium as the exhibition The Way Macaulay Works was wrapping up its month-long run.
-Throughout his hour-long talk on Wednesday, September 22, the bestselling author/illustrator spoke about his creative trajectory with the same mix of humor, insight and wonder that infuses such classics as Cathedral (1973), Castle (1977), The Way Things Work (1988), the Caldecott Medal-winner Black and White (1991), Mosque (2003) and The Way Things Work Now (2016), an updated edition of his original classic, due to be released in the US on October 4.
+Throughout his hour-long talk on Wednesday, September 22, the bestselling author/illustrator spoke about his creative trajectory with the same mix of humor, insight and wonder that infuses such classics as Cathedral (1973), Castle (1977), The Way Things Work (1988), the Caldecott Medal-winner Black and White (1991), Mosque (2003) and The Way Things Work Now (2016), an updated edition of his original classic that was released in the US in October.

 As he followed the forward arc of his nearly 50 years as a professional illuminator, Macaulay also moved backward through individual works and the extraordinary thinking that makes each one so memorable and uniquely entertaining.
 In other words, the artist candidly showed the way he thinks.